solid-droid/Customer-Interaction-in-shop/README.md

 ## Customer Interaction With Store Layout
 This is a python project to track multiple people from video and log how long they spent in each segment of a store/shop

+## Tools and Algorithms used
+- Python  - language
+- Anaconda - environment
+- YOLOv4 - object detection
+- DeepSort - object tracking
+- Tesseract - ocr

 ## Setup your environment
 - use Anaconda (easier to setup)